eflautt/ga-data-science/lessons/lesson-03/readme.md

 <a name="opening"></a>
 ## Opening (5 min)

+- Review Prior Lesson Content & Exit Tickets
-- Review Current Lesson Objectives
+- Discuss Current Objectives

 <a name="introduction"></a>
 ## Intro: Laying the ground work (20 mins)